How Can I Prevent Gallstones?

 Recent studies have shown that moderate consumption of olive oil (about 2 tablespoons a day) may actually lower your chances of developing gallstones.
 An ingredient in olive oil evidently helps reduce cholesterol levels in the blood and gallbladder.
 Researchers have found that the incidence of gallstones is relatively low among people who live in areas where olive oil consumption is high.

-Studies suggest that lecithin -- a natural substance used as a thickener in ice cream, mayonnaise, and other foods -- may help prevent gallstones by keeping cholesterol from solidifying in the gallbladder.
+Some studies suggest that lecithin -- a natural substance used as a thickener in ice cream, mayonnaise, and other foods -- may help prevent gallstones by keeping cholesterol from solidifying in the gallbladder.
 Lecithin is found in a number of foods, including soybeans, oatmeal, eggs, milk, peanuts, cabbage, and chocolate.
 Even though most people get plenty of lecithin in their normal diet, supplements are available in tablet or liquid form at health food shops and drugstores.
 Take 500 milligrams to 1,000 milligrams daily, or follow the instructions on the label.